telehash/telehash.github.io/v3/e3x/channels.md

 All streaming data sent between two endpoints in an exchange must be part of a `channel` packet.
 Every channel has an integer id included as the `c` parameter in the JSON and managed by the current [exchange](exchange.md).
 See [Channel IDs](#ids) for details on how they are selected/handled.

-A channel may have only one outgoing initial packet, only one response to it, or it may be long-lived with many packets exchanged using the same "c" identifier (depending on the type of channel).
-Channels are by default unreliable, they have no retransmit or ordering guarantees, and an `end` always signals the last *content* packet being sent (acknowledgements/retransmits may still occur after).
-When required, an app can also create a [reliable](reliable.md) channel that does provide ordering and retransmission functionality.
+A channel may consist of only one outgoing initial packet, only one response to it, or it may be long-lived with many packets exchanged using the same "c" identifier (depending on the type of channel).
+Channels are by default unreliable with no retransmit or ordering guarantees, and may optionally be created as [reliable](reliable.md) that does provide ordering and retransmission functionality.

+An `"end":true` always signals the last *content* packet being sent for any channel type, for reliable channels there may be subsequent acks/retransmits after the end.

 ## Packet Size Default

 Channel packets should always be a maximum of 1400 bytes or less each, which allows enough space for added variable encryption, token, and transport overhead to fit within 1500 bytes total (one ethernet frame).
-Larger data should use reliable channels to sequence and reassemble pieces of this size, and transports with a fixed lower MTU than 1400 should use [chunked encoding](../chunking.md) by default.
+Larger data blocks should use reliable channels for sequencing and reassembly, and transports with a fixed lower MTU than 1400 should use [chunked encoding](../chunking.md) by default.

 A channel library should provide a `quota` method per packet for the app to determine how many bytes are available within the 1400 limit, and app-specific channel logic can use this to break larger data into packets.
 In special cases (such as with a local high bandwidth transport) when the transport MTU is known, the app or custom channel logic may ignore this and send larger/smaller packets.